lrq3000/lrq3000/README.md

-### Welcome to Stephen Karl Larroque (LRQ3000) GitHub softwares repository 👋
+### 👋 Welcome to Stephen Karl Larroque (LRQ3000) GitHub softwares repository

 🤖AI researcher and 🧠clinical neuroscientist, with a specialty in magnetic resonance imagery 🔎.
 Open-source softwares developer & maintainer, especially in 🐍Python and MATLAB.
-I am particularly interested in researching biological consciousness, artificial consciousness, and 🛌🏽circadian sleep-wake rhythm disorders🌙.
+Research works cover biological consciousness, artificial consciousness, and 🛌🏽circadian sleep-wake rhythm disorders🌙.
 Founder of the [Circadiaware Collective](https://github.com/circadiaware).

 Some of my most popular works:
 * [reedsolo](https://github.com/tomerfiliba-org/reedsolomon): co-author and current maintainer since 2015.
 Only universal Reed-Solomon codec, protects and restore data and communication streams.
 Used by key industrial actors, eg: Matter, the 2022 communication standard for connected appliances, and Espressif, a world leading producer of reprogrammable electronic boards chosen for most scientific prototyping devices to large scale industrial applications.